IdentityPython/pysaml2/doc/howto/config.rst

 timeslack
 ^^^^^^^^^

-If your computer and another computer that are communicating are not in synch regarding the computer clock.
+If your computer and another computer that you are communicating with are not in synch regarding the computer clock.
 Then you here can state how big a difference you are prepared to accept.

 .. note:: This will indiscriminately effect all time comparisons.
     Hence your server my accept a statement that in fact is to old.